 Data Management facilitated by ERDDAP

+Real time ocean data from the various sensors were available to view and download through a web data service.
 ERDDAP is a data server that provides users a simple, consistent way to download subsets of gridded and tabular scientific datasets in common file formats.
-Complete data sets will be uploaded regularly, as the sensors are brought in for maintenance and data extraction.
+Subsequently, complete data sets can be uploaded regularly as the sensors are brought in for maintenance and data extraction.

-This project has received funding from the European Union’s European Regional Development Fund and the Republic of Cyprus through the Research and Innovation Foundation under grant agreement No INTEGRATED/0916/0063.
+This project received funding from the European Union’s European Regional Development Fund and the Republic of Cyprus through the Research and Innovation Foundation under grant agreement No INTEGRATED/0916/0063.